 © Lucas van der Rhee

-Sébastien Robert (1993.
-Nantes, FR) is an interdisciplinary artist and researcher who develops a practice at the intersection of visual and sound art, technology, science and ethnography.
-Most of his projects revolve around a research cycle, You’re no Bird of Paradise, through which he explores disappearing Indigenous sonic rituals and cosmologies.
+Sébastien Robert (b.
+1993, Nantes, FR) is an interdisciplinary artist and researcher working at the intersection of visual and sound art, technology, science, and ethnography.
+His projects mostly unfold within a long-term research cycle titled You’re no Bird of Paradise, through which he explores disappearing sonic rituals and cosmologies.

-Beyond simple documentation, yet not an ambitious ethnographic archiving project, he aims to translate these immaterial resources into long-lasting tangible works of art made of materials that echo the traditions of the communities encountered and the geo-specificities of the territories explored.
+Beyond simple documentation—but distinct from a formal ethnographic archiving approach—his work seeks to translate these immaterial resources into long-lasting, tangible artworks.
+These are shaped using materials that resonate with the traditions of the communities he encounters and the geo-specificities of the territories he explores.

 -

-As an integral part of his research, Sébastien participated in various artist residencies such as The Arctic Circle (Svalbard, NO), Iméra (Marseille, FR) and Valley of the Possible (Curacautin, CL) and he gave lectures at institutions such as the Museum of Civilizations of Europe and the Mediterranean (Marseille, FR), the ITMO University (Saint Petersburg, RU) and the HEAD - University of Art and Design (Geneva, CH).
+As an integral part of his research practice, Sébastien has taken part in several artist residencies, including Artica (Longyearbyen, NO), Iméra (Marseille, FR) and Valley of the Possible (Curacautin, CL) and he gave lectures at institutions such as the Mucem (Marseille, FR), the ITMO University (Saint Petersburg, RU) and the HEAD (Geneva, CH).